-FCR has established an Environmental, Social, Governance (ESG) governance structure that includes the Board of Trustees, members of the Executive Leadership Team, dedicated full-time employees, an ESG Task Force and a Task Force on Climate-Related Financial Disclosures (TCFD) Working Group.
+FCR has established an Environmental, Social, Governance (ESG) governance structure that includes the Board of Trustees, members of the Executive Leadership Team, dedicated full-time employees, an ESG Task Force and most recently, a Carbon Council.

 Governance of ESG, including climate-related issues, occurs at the Board level.
-The Chair of the Governance Committee is directly responsible for oversight of ESG matters.
+The Chair of the Governance & Sustainability Committee is directly responsible for oversight of ESG matters.
 The Board receives updates and presentations on ESG matters as required from the FCR ESG team, annually at a minimum, and reviews environmental risks quarterly.
 We also engage external experts to provide climate-related education to the Board.
 Since 2020, the Board and Management team has received several educational opportunities with respect to ESG matters, including presentations from the Canadian Climate Law Initiative to improve climate knowledge, the Canada Green Building Council, EY Canada and from First Capital's Vice President, ESG.